vruss/usbsetup/README.md

 #### this guide applies to any distro, especially GNOME based, but it's written for Fedora.
 Instructions may vary slightly.

 ## Requirements
 You will need **two** USBs.
 One USB you have to make into a live-cd as you normally do when installing a distro.
-The second USB is the target media and will be where you install Fedora.
+The second USB is the  where you *install* Fedora.

 ## Installing
 Boot your PC with **only** your bootable USB plugged in and launch into a live environment.
 You should see a dialogue window asking if you want to try or install to hard drive.
 At this point you plug in your second USB and choose install to hard drive.